Foundational theory for optimal decision tree problems. I. Algorithmic and geometric foundations: Algorithmic foundation

 Moreover, while depth-constrained trees are widely used in previous studies on axis-parallel and binary-data decision trees, they are unsuitable for ODT problems with more complex splitting rules, such as hyperplanes or hypersurfaces.
 We explain this limitation from an algorithmic perspective in Subsection \ref{subsec:Comparision-between-leave-depth}.

 A depth-constrained tree generator $\mathit{genDTDs}_{\text{depth}}$ receives a pre-specified tree depth $d:\mathbb{N}$ and a list of data $\mathit{xs}$ as input, and is defined as

 This definition states that all possible decision trees of depth $d$ with respect to data list $\mathit{xs}$ can be constructed from decision trees of depth $d-1$ on the subsets $\mathit{xs}^{+}$ and $\mathit{xs}^{-}$.
 Currently, a concrete definition for $\mathit{gen_{splits}}$ is not provided, as the splitting rule $r$ defining the decision tree problem has not yet been formalized.
 For the classical axis-parallel ODT problem, $\mathit{gen_{splits}}$ is straightforward: splitting rules can be generated from axis-parallel hyperplanes based on the data points.
-Equivalently, \citet{brița2025optimal,mazumder2022quant} use the medians of adjacent pairs of data points for each dimension $D$.
+Equivalently, \citet{brita2025optimal,mazumder2022quant} use the medians of adjacent pairs of data points for each dimension $D$.
+A more detailed discussion of the various definitions of $\mathit{gen_{splits}}$ for solving different ML problems is provided in Subsection \ref{subsec:Splitting-rule-generator}.

 For a data list of size $N$, there are $N\times D$ possible splitting rules.
 Each rule $r$ corresponds to an integer value defined by the $d$-th feature of the data points $x\in\mathbb{R}^{D}$, with $r^{+}=\left\{ x\mid x_{d}>r\right\} $ and $r^{-}=\left\{ x\mid x_{d}\leq r\right\} $.
 We will define $\mathit{gen_{splits}}$ for hypersurface decision trees in Subsection \ref{subsec:Splitting-rule-generator}, after discussing the geometry of hypersurface splitting rules.